Hong Kong Food Guide

 Address: Sino Plaza, 255-257 Gloucester Rd, Causeway Bay

-Famous in the world for its abalone, Forum has firmly established its reputation as one of the city’s best-celebrated Cantonese restaurants with food beautifully cooked using traditional techniques.
-Its signature dish, the Ah Yat Abalone, is slow-cooked in a gourmet broth for days to achieve a certain tenderness and flavor.
+Famous worldwide for its abalone, Forum has firmly established its reputation as one of the city’s best-celebrated Cantonese restaurants, with food beautifully cooked using traditional techniques.
+Its signature dish, the Ah Yat Abalone, is slow-cooked in a gourmet broth for days for a certain tenderness and flavor.

 Sushi Saito